Marilyn M. White

 Marilyn M. White is an American folklorist who researches African American folklore and family folklore.

-She conducts research in Little Cayman.
+Biography

+White attended East Orange High School in New Jersey, United States.
+She received her B.A. in English from Hampton University in Virginia in 1969, a M.A. in folklore from Indiana University Bloomington in 1971, and a PhD in anthropology (folklore) from the University of Texas at Austin in 1983.

+White conducts research in Little Cayman, Cayman Islands.
+She was a professor of cultural anthropology and American studies at Kean University in New Jersey from 1985 to 2011.
+She also previously taught at Western Kentucky University for eight years.

 White is the president of the American Folklore Society and the long-time president of the Association of African and African American Folklorists.
-White is also ex officio member of the board of trustees of the American Folklife Center.
+White is also ex officio member of the board of trustees of the American Folklife Center in Washington, D.C.

-White completed a B.A. in English from Hampton University, an M.A. in folklore from Indiana University, and a PhD in anthropology (folklore) from the University of Texas at Austin.

-She was a professor of anthropology at Kean University from 1985 to 2011.
-She also previously taught at Western Kentucky University for eight years.
+White's research has included kente cloth construction and its use in Ghanaian culture and African-American popular culture.